 A View of SEL-informed relationships augmented with Whole Health Learning

 The potential here is that SEL competency objectives may well be supported by student participation in wellness activities: garden-based education, food preparation, nature learning are mostly social by nature, collaborative, hands-on and supported.
 Mindfulness for stress-management is increasingly understood as a tool for self-regulation and strengthening emotional health.
 Is there complementarity here?
-It will be worth looking into.
+We think there is.

 It is worth noting that the availability of wellness programs on K-12 campuses is widespread; perhaps comparable to the number of schools implementing their SEL programs.
 Whatever the actual number, there is a serious national wellness infrastructure in place to begin testing the compatibility of these movements.